dustin/gopro/README.md

 locally).

-Given an argument for the destination path, it will attempt to download all artifacts for a given medium and once complete, will move the destination directory into place.
+Given an argument for the destination path, it will attempt to download all original artifacts for a given medium and once complete, will move the destination directory into place.
 Once a directory for a given medium is in place, it will not attempt to download the same medium again (i.e., if you delete the directory for a medium, it will be redownloaded).

+### backuplocalall

+The `backuplocalall` command is similar to the `backuplocal` commnand, except it fetches all known media instead of just originals.

 ### processSQS